Probate Q&A Series

 Detailed Answer

-In North Carolina, an estate enters probate when someone dies owning real property, such as a house.
+In North Carolina, an estate may be administered through probate when someone dies owning property.
 During probate, a court appoints a personal representative to manage the estate.
-Title to all assets, including the home, vests in the personal representative at the decedent’s death and remains under administration until the court closes the estate.
+Title to the decedent’s real property generally passes at death to the devisees or heirs, subject to the personal representative’s powers and duties of administration, including possession, control, and sale in appropriate circumstances.
 See N.C.
 Gen. Stat. § 28A-17-2.

-Because legal title resides with the personal representative, heirs do not automatically have the right to possess or occupy the property.
+Because heirs may hold title subject to estate administration, they do not automatically have the right to possess or occupy the property free of the personal representative’s authority.
 The personal representative may permit heirs to live in the home.
-However, if heirs move in without permission, the personal representative may ask a court to remove them as unauthorized occupants.
+However, if heirs move in without permission, the personal representative may seek appropriate court relief to recover possession or otherwise administer the property.
 The personal representative also may charge rent to preserve estate assets and to meet estate expenses, including taxes and maintenance costs.
 See N.C.
 Gen. Stat. § 28A-15-11.

 Heirs who reside in the home assume certain responsibilities.
-They must keep the property in good repair, pay utilities, and carry insurance to protect the estate.
+They must keep the property in good repair, pay utilities, and maintain appropriate insurance coverage if required to protect the estate’s and occupants’ interests.
 If heirs cause damage or fail to maintain the home, the personal representative may seek damages for waste.

 Once the court approves a final distribution plan, the personal representative transfers title to heirs or beneficiaries.
 At that point, heirs gain full ownership and may continue to live in or sell the home as they choose.